zkat/big-brain/README.md

 library for games, built for the [Bevy Game Engine](https://bevyengine.org/)

 It lets you define complex, intricate AI behaviors for your entities based on their perception of the world.
-Definitions are almost entirely data-driven, using plain `.ron` files, and you only need to program Scorers (entities that look at your game world), and Actions (entities that perform actual behaviors upon the world).
+Definitions are heavily data-driven, using plain Rust, and you only need to program Scorers (entities that look at your game world and come up with a Score), and Actions (entities that perform actual behaviors upon the world).
 No other code is needed for actual AI behavior.

 See [the documentation](https://docs.rs/big-brain) for more details.